On this page:

 - Are You a Retailer of Pipe Tobacco?

 Pipe tobacco is generally loose leaf tobacco burned in a traditional smoking pipe with a bowl.
 Pipe tobacco is a combustible tobacco product.

-In 2016, FDA finalized a rule extending our regulatory authority to cover all tobacco products, including pipe tobacco.
-FDA regulates the manufacture, import, packaging, labeling, advertising, promotion, sale, and distribution of pipe tobacco.
-This includes components and parts such as pipes, but excludes accessories such as lighters.
+FDA regulates the manufacture, import, packaging, labeling, advertising, promotion, sale, and distribution of pipe tobacco, including components and parts such as pipes,* under the FD&C Act and its implementing regulations.